david-pfx/PuzzleScriptNext/README.md

 - minotalen for reporting bugs & helping write documentation
 - Cel-iki/BoredMatt for helping me make code examples
 - jsmiller11 for writing [psUtil](https://github.com/jcmiller11/psUtil) (that I adapted for the PS+ sprite upscaler tool)
+- ClementSparrow who is making [their own cool Puzzlescript fork](https://github.com/ClementSparrow/Pattern-Script), from which I used the alternate Github authentication method!
 - And everyone that has made cool games using the tool!
 You can see [a list of PS+ games in the Gallery](https://auroriax.github.io/PuzzleScript/Gallery/index.html).

 All of the used forks & original repo are licenced under MIT, and so is this repo.
 See below.